tahseenjamal/tazvim/README.md

     ```
     nvim
     ```
-If packer is not installed, it would be automatically installed and then plugins would be downloaded.
-After that they would be configured.
-Once this is done, quit nvim and then again start
+If packer.nvim is not installed, it will be automatically installed.
+Following that, the required plugins will be downloaded and configured.
+Once this process is complete, you should quit Neovim and then start it again to ensure all configurations are applied correctly.

            .___________.     ___       ________  ____    ____  __  .___  ___.